IAA-InvCodes/P-MILOS/README.md

 P-MILOS can be fed with data cubes containing the Stokes profiles observed over the whole field of view.
 This is the usual way of inverting data from narrow-band filter imagers such as CRISP.

-The data cubes must be written in FITS format, with one cube containing one spectral scan.
-They must have four dimensions corresponding to the number of rows, the number of columns, the number of observed wavelengths, and the number of Stokes parameters.
+The data cubes must be written as 4-dimension arrays in FITS format, with one cube containing one spectral scan.
+The four dimensions correspond to the number of rows, the number of columns, the number of observed wavelengths, and the number of Stokes parameters.
 These dimensions can appear in any order.
 The exact order is specified in the FITS header by means of the keywords CTYPE1, CTYPE2, CTYPE3 and CTYPE4.
 P-MILOS follows the SOLARNET standard:

   -  **HPLN-TAN** indicates a spatial coordinate dimension
   - **WAVE-GRI** indicates a wavelength dimension
   - **STOKES  '** indicates the Stokes parameter dimension

-The following example corresponds to a data cube with the x spatial coordinate in the first dimension, the y coordinate in the second dimension, wavelength in the third dimension and the polarization in the fourth dimension.
+The following example corresponds to a data cube with the x-spatial coordinate in the first dimension, the y-coordinate in the second dimension, the wavelength in the third dimension and the polarization in the fourth dimension.

 ```
 CTYPE1  = 'HPLN-TAN'